GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/README.md

 For building "static" sites, these safe defaults can be removed:

-- The single endpoint is enabled
+- Enable the single endpoint
 - All settings and meta keys can be queried
 - The number of max entities that can be queried (for posts, users, tags, etc) is unlimited

-To do so, execute:
+In development, to change the application's nature from "live" to "static", execute:

 ```bash
 composer set-static-app-nature